-The ocean component of NEMO has been developed from the OPA model, release 8.2, described in ?.
+The ocean component of NEMO has been developed from the OPA model, release 8.2, described in Madec et al. [1998].
 This model has been used for a wide range of applications, both regional or global, as a forced ocean model and as a model coupled with the atmosphere.
 A complete list of references is found on the NEMO web site.